science-girl/Boomtown/README.md

 ## Known Issues

-* When a user borrows and returned to the items page, the item still appears available for borrowing until a manual page refresh.
+* When a user borrows and is returned to the items page, the item still appears available for borrowing until a manual page refresh.
 May be due to caching.

 ## Authors